srycyk/mine/README.md

 I has, just about, every feature you may need when data mining.
-Among other things, it is rerunnable, supports rotating proxy access, is error tolerant (it retries unresponsive sites), follows redirects &amp; keeps cookies by default, logs activity extensively, does not need constant monitoring, and has helpers to extract &amp; reformat data.
+Among other things, it is rerunnable, supports rotating proxy access, is error tolerant (it retries unresponsive sites), follows redirects, keeps cookies by default, logs activity extensively, does not need constant monitoring, and has helpers to extract &amp; reformat data.